 We love a good cup of tea here in the UK and always have our trusty kettle on hand.
 As it’s likely to be one of our most frequently-used electrical gadgets, we need to be aware of any potential safety risks.

-- When buying a new kettle, always buy from a reputable dealer, and follow the manufacturer’s instructions.
+- When using a kettle, always follow the manufacturer’s instructions.

 - Always register a new kettle with the manufacturer.
 That way you can be contacted easily if a safety notice or recall is required.
 While the chances of a faulty product causing serious damage are small, the risk is still there and returning a faulty product or ordering its repair is very easy to do.
 To register all your appliances, regardless of age, visit our Product Registration page.